Energy Future New Orleans

 Since hurricane Katrina in 2005, New Orleanians have advocated for a more equitable city.
 Thousands of families have invested in energy efficiency and solar to reduce our energy bills and take action on climate, but we still suffer with the second worst energy burdens in the country.

-In June of 2020 we hosted a Symposium for learning and listening, opening the collaboration to anyone in the New Orleans community, including the participants in the Greater New Orleans Foundation's
+In June of 2020 EFFNO hosted a Community Symposium for learning and listening, opening the collaboration to anyone in the New Orleans community, including the participants in the Greater New Orleans Foundation's Climate Action Equity Project.

 We took the input and priorities of community members from that Symposium and crafted an innovative Energy Future vision to submit to the City Council.
 You can read the Resilient Renewable Portfolio Standard here.
 Also check out more materials from the Symposium below.